 First, the condition inside the SQL Server While loop tested.
 If the condition is True, the SQL statement or query inside the BEGIN..END block will execute.
 If the condition is False, it will skip the BEGIN..END block and execute other statements outside the while loop.

 SQL While Loop Flow Chart

 The following flow chart will explain you SQL Server While loop Visually and perfectly

 The While loop in SQL Server will check the condition at the beginning of the loop.

 - If the condition is True, then it executes the code within the BEGIN..END statements.

 - Within the While loop, we must use SQL Arithmetic Operators to increment and decrements the loop value.

-- After the value increase, it again checks the condition.
+- After the value increase, again SQL Server checks the condition.
 As long as the condition is True, it continues the process.

 - If the condition is False, exits from the BEGIN..END block of While loop